Reproductive system: Fish

 Fish exhibit a wide range of different reproductive strategies.
 Most fish, however, are oviparous and exhibit external fertilization.
 In this process, females use their cloaca to release large quantities of their gametes, called spawn into the water and one or more males release "milt", a white fluid containing many sperm over the unfertilized eggs.
 Other species of fish are oviparous and have internal fertilization aided by pelvic or anal fins that are modified into an intromittent organ analogous to the human penis.
 A small portion of fish species are either viviparous or ovoviviparous, and are collectively known as livebearers.

-Fish gonads are typically pairs of either ovaries or testes.
+Fish gonads are typically pairs of either ovaries or testicles.
 Most fish are sexually dimorphic but some species are hermaphroditic or unisexual.

 Invertebrates

 Invertebrates have an extremely diverse array of reproductive systems, the only commonality may be that they all lay eggs.
-Also, aside from cephalopods and arthropods, nearly all other invertebrates are hermaphroditic and exhibit external fertilization.
+Also, aside from cephalopods and arthropods, nearly all other invertebrates exhibit external fertilization.